uppusaikiran/awesome-ctf-cheatsheet/readme.md

 * Try `sudo -l` to check what can be run with no-password.
 * For windows:
   * In meterpreter shell try `getsystem`
-  * In meterpreter shell try `background` and then follow rest of commands...
+  * In meterpreter shell try `background` and then follow rest of commands.
   * search suggester
   * `use post/multi/recon/local_exploit_suggestor` (Example only)
   * `show options`
   * `set session 1`
   * `run`
-  * If worked fine, else Try follow rest of commands...
+  * If worked fine, else Try follow rest of commands.
   * Use this link: [FuzzySec Win Priv Exec](https://www.fuzzysecurity.com/tutorials/16.html)
   * Use this method: [Sherlock](https://github.com/rasta-mouse/Sherlock)
   * If current process doesnt own Privs, use `migrate <PID>` to get more Priviliges in Meterpretor.
 * For Linux:
-  * If `sudo -l` gives something like this...
+  * If `sudo -l` gives something like this.
   ```
   User www-data may run the following commands on bashed:
     (enemy : enemy) NOPASSWD: ALL